MISSION - To provide leadership to our members in achieving their goals and to promote accessible, quality, community-responsive health care.

 - Information Technology Development primarily focused on electronic medical records implementation; and

-- Support to Expand Health Access through work with local health and advocacy organizations seeking to open health centers in their communities.
+- Support to Expand Health Access (Medical, Dental, Behavioral Health, Substance Use, Vision, Enabling) through work with local health and advocacy organizations seeking to open health centers in their communities.